 Because assumptions must hold true for a strategy or project to be achieved, Missions should devise ways to track assumptions.

-USAID defines the full set of performance indicators for measuring progress for a CDCS Results Framework, or in a Logical Framework for a project, as including indicators needed to track assumptions, including any context indicators for tracking changes in the broader context in which strategies and projects are being implemented.
+USAID defines a full set of performance indicators for measuring progress for a CDCS Results Framework, or in a Logical Framework for a project, as including indicators or metrics needed to track assumptions, including any methods for tracking changes in the broader context in which strategies and projects are being implemented.

-As indicated in the webpage on Articulating CDCS Assumptions, ADS 22.214.171.124. characterizes two types of assumptions that need to be documented in the narrative for a Mission’s Results Framework, namely: (a) assumptions about non-USAID resources, i.e., assumptions about what other USG agencies, host country partners, and other entities who are expected to contribute to the achievement of a strategy’s goal will do, and (b) critical assumptions that lie beyond the Mission’s control and which, if not valid, could preclude achievement of the intended results of USAID’s strategy.
-In some cases, these categories may overlap.
-In addition, it is important to recognize that some assumptions may apply to only one hypothesis, e.g., an assumption about the relationship between DO 1 and the CDCS Goal in the graphic above, while other assumptions , such as assumptions about political stability, might affect a whole strategy, i.e., all of the DO to Goal linkages in the diagram.
+For a Mission CDCS, it is expected that critical assumptions will be identified, which lie beyond the Mission’s control and which, if not valid, could preclude achievement of the intended results of USAID’s strategy.
+It is important to recognize that some assumptions may apply to only one hypothesis, e.g., an assumption about the relationship between DO 1 and the CDCS Goal in the graphic above, while other assumptions , such as assumptions about political stability, might affect a whole strategy, i.e., all of the DO to Goal linkages in the diagram.

 ...measure conditions relevant to the performance of projects and programs, such as macro-economic, social, or political conditions, critical assumptions of a CDCS, and the assumptions column of project Logical Frameworks.
 Context indicators do not directly measure the results of USAID activities, but rather the factors that are beyond the management control of the Mission.
 For example, they can be used to indicate when the country context changes to the extent that the project must be adapted to be successful (i.e., percent of GDP generated by oil, specific legislation passed, etc.) or by identifying general conditions (i.e. stability after elections, government statements of support for given issue, etc.).